PlutoZhang/ztrial-scenarios/scenario_2.md

 ## Step 2: Extending Zowe Application Framework

-In this step, you will combine some provided code snippets with the skeleton code to build a Sample React application that works on the Zowe Desktop.
+In this step, you will add some provided code snippets with the existing code to build a Trial Sample application that works fully on the Zowe Desktop.

 ### Procedure
+1. Build and test the Trial Sample application in Zowe Desktop.
   1. Open the sample Zowe Application Framework project in VSCode.
   1. Click on the Windows Explorer icon in the taskbar to open the Windows Explorer, and go to this folder C:\Users\Administrator\Documents\
    2. Right click the folder named zlux and select **Open with Code**.
        <img src="./images/scenario2-zlux-open.png" width="300">
   1. Run the sample project in the VSCode terminal and upload the missing files to the sample application on the Zowe server.
   1. In VSCode, from the Menu Bar, open the terminal by using the View > Terminal menu command.
   <img src="./images/scenario2-vscode-terminal.png" width="300">

      Below the editor region, the terminal panel is started in the current working directory.
   1. Change the current working directory to _webClient_ by issuing the following command in the terminal panel:
   ```
   cd webClient